harshamarupudi56/PyBDC/Doc/methods.rst

 Methods Overview
 ==================

-The two Sarno Methods, Sarno Koning BCT and Sarno Incidental Spectrum methods are from the following paper: A Monte Carlo study of monoenergetic and polyenergetic normalized glandular dose (DgN) coefficients in mammography*.
-The Hernandez Heterogeneous BCT method is from the following paper: Updated breast CT dose coefficients (DgNct) using patient-derived breast shapes and heterogeneous fibroglandular distributions**.
+The two Sarno Methods, Sarno Koning BCT and Sarno Incidental Spectrum methods are from the following paper: A Monte Carlo study of monoenergetic and polyenergetic normalized glandular dose (DgN) coefficients in mammograph*.
+The Hernandez Heterogeneous BCT method is from the following paper: Updated breast CT dose coefficients (DgNct) using patient-derived breast shapes and heterogeneous fibroglandular distributions.
 Lastly, the Sechopoulos method is from the following paper: Dosimetric characterization of a dedicated breast computed tomography clinical prototype***.

 The Sarno Koning BCT utilizes the Koning BCT apparatus which houses a 49 kVp W-anode with 1.40 mm Al. Other values are included because of possible variations in Al filter length.
 Sarno incidental on the other hand, uses an inputted incident spectrum.
 The paper, which contains both methods, models the breast as a cylinder of homogeneous mixture of adipose and glandular tissue.
 It further assumes a 1.45 mm thick skin layer and a radiation source placed 650 mm from the isocenter.